Implicative algebras: a new foundation for realizability and forcing: Implicative structures

-However, we conjecture that in any implicative structure $(\A,{\cle},{\to})$, the interpretation of each closed $\lambda$-term in $\beta$-normal form is equal to the interpretation of its principal type in a polymorphic type system with binary intersections~\cite{CDV80,RRV84}. \end{remark}
+However, we conjecture that in any implicative structure $(\A,{\cle},{\to})$, the interpretation of each closed $\lambda$-term in $\beta$-normal form is equal to the interpretation of its principal type in a polymorphic type system with binary intersections~\cite{CDV80,RRV84}.
+(2)~~Combining the definitions of $\mathbf{K}^{\A}$ and $\mathbf{S}^{\A}$ with Prop.~\ref{p:BetaEta}, it is clear that

+These inequalities actually mean that each implicative structure~$\A$ is also an Ordered Combinatory Algebra (OCA)~\cite{Oos08}, and even an Intuitionistic Ordered Combinatory Algebra (${}^I$OCA) in the sense of~\cite{FFGMM17}. \end{remarks}